walder/Skynet-IADS/README.md

 This implementation is closer to real life.
 SAM sites like the patriot and most likely modern Russian systems calculate the flight path and analyse the radar cross section to determine if a contact heading inbound is a HARM.

 If identified as a HARM the IADS will shut down radars 30 degrees left and right of the HARM's fight path up to a distance of 10 nautical miles in front of the HARM.
-The IADS will calculate time to impact and shut down radar emitters by a random value between a few seconds after time to impact and 180 seconds after time to impact.
+The IADS will calculate time to impact and shut down radar emitters up to a maximum of 180 seconds after time to impact.

 With the radar cross section updates of HARMs in DCS 2.7 older radars like the ones used in the SA-2 and SA-6 can only identifiy a HARM at very close range usualy less than 10 seconds before impact.
 These systems will not have a very good HARM defence with Skynet.